+NEW Revolutionary Women Tours

-NEWRevolutionary Women Tours Explore four centuries of Revolutionary women who changed history and shaped America.
-Departs: Roston Common Visitor Information Center.
-Departs: Boston Common Visitor Information Center, March, Saturdays-Sundays, 12:45pm Along the Trail Ride through Boston with Old Town Trolley & Walk Into History® Tours Take an Old Town Trolley tour of Boston - hop on/hop off - and immerse yourself in history along the Freedom Trail on a Walk Into History® Tour with an 18th-century costumed guide.
+Explore four centuries of Revolutionary women who changed history and shaped America.
+Departs: Boston Common Visitor Information Center, March, Saturdays-Sundays, 12:45pm

+Along the Trail

+Ride through Boston with Old Town Trolley

+& Walk Into History® Tours Take an Old Town Trolley tour of Boston - hop on/hop off - and immerse yourself in history along the Freedom Trail on a Walk Into History® Tour with an 18th-century costumed guide.
 Joint tickets available at all Old Town Trolley ticket outlets.
 617-269-7010 • TrolleyTours.com

 Freedom Trail - Boston Harbor USS Constitution Cruise Take a Freedom Trail Walk Into History® Tour with an 18th-century guide and enjoy a 45-minute fully narrated USS Constitution cruise on Boston Harbor.
-This combo ticket brings you up close and personal with one of Boston's most treasured landmarks, "Old Ironsides," at her home in Charlestown Navy Yard and offers the option to disembark

-for a tour of the famous ship, USS Cassin Young and accompanying USS Constitution Museum.

-March 26-November 20, Daily,10:30am-4:30pm (every hour on the 1⁄2 hour), Boston Long Wharf Return cruises: 11am-5pm (every hour on the hour), Charlestown Navy Yard

-USS Constitution closed Mondays
+This combo ticket brings you up close and personal with one of Boston's most treasured landmarks, "Old Ironsides," at her home in Charlestown Navy Yard and offers the option to disembark for a tour of the famous ship, USS Cassin Young and accompanying USS Constitution Museum.
+March 26-November 20, Daily, 10:30am-4:30pm (every hour on the 1⁄2 hour), Boston Long Wharf Return cruises: 11am-5pm (every hour on the hour), Charlestown Navy Yard USS Constitution closed Mondays \$34.95 adults; \$30.95 seniors/students; \$24.95 children (3-11) Tickets: Boston Long Wharf or via websites bostonharborcruises.com 617-357-8300 • TheFreedomTrail.org The Redcoats are Coming to Downtown Boston!

-\$33.95 adults; \$29.95 seniors/students;

-\$23.95 children (3-11)

-Tickets: Boston Long Wharf, telephone, or websites

-877-SEE-WHALE (733-9425)

-bostonharborcruises.com

-617-357-8300 • TheFreedomTrail.org

-The Redcoats are Coming to Downtown Boston!

 Join the Downtown Boston Business Improvement District (BID) and Freedom Trail Foundation as we bring history to life in Boston!
 See the Redcoats Changing the Guard as well as colonists and British soldiers interacting like it was in 1775.
 These exciting and entertaining activities will pop-up in unexpected places throughout the Downtown